meircif/lumi-lang/docs/install.rst

 Building the ``lumi`` Command
 -----------------------------
-The ``lumi`` command must first be compiled using a C compiler. ``lumi`` command can then be :ref:`used <using-lumi-command>` to compile an executable directly from Lumi code by running Lumi compiler and C compiler one after another.
+The ``lumi`` command must first be built using a C compiler. ``lumi`` command can then be :ref:`used <using-lumi-command>` to compile an executable directly from Lumi code by running Lumi compiler and C compiler one after another.

 ::

    $CC lumi.c TL4/lumi.4.c -ITL4 -o lumi

+It is recommended to add the compiler executable to the system path, for example, in Linux move it to ``/usr/local/bin/``.

 .. _Atom: https://atom.io
 .. _language-lumi package: https://atom.io/packages/language-lumi